Pillar

 Clock out when finished.
 Time entry is ready for review without any manual data entry.

-Every one of these actions happens on a phone.
-If any of them requires more than a tap or two, technicians will find a workaround — and that workaround almost always means less data flowing back to the office.
+All of it happens on a phone, one-handed, often outdoors.
+Any step that takes more than a tap or two is a step a technician will route around, and the workaround almost always means less data making it back to the office.

 The business impact